dobakay/musicq/README.md

 using the wi-fi so that the guests of the host can choose (curriate) the music and set the party mood.

+## Architecture
+For the purposes of a prototype

+# Backend
+* Music service(Popular streaming services providers, and catalogs) aggregator core.
+* Duplex streaming of data to and from mobile clients, depending on the information - different API designs for different purposes.
+* NodeJS + TS (coding styles heavily influenced by verbose staticly typed languages - JAVA and C# )

+# FRONTEND
+* SPA Angular client
+* Mobile friendly - Ionic or some other "Native" substitution for the time being
+* Desktop app - Electron
+* Browser enabled option
+* Gamification

 NOTES
 ===========================================================
 * Using tutorial from [here](http://mherman.org/blog/2016/11/05/developing-a-restful-api-with-node-and-typescript/#.WTa8GGiGNhE)